scrim-network/Ruckertetal_DAIS_2016/README.md

 #Sea-level contribution from the Antarctic Ice Sheet code for Ruckert et al. (Accepted)

-README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Wed Dec 21 14:19:51 EST 2016
+README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Sun Jan 1 2017.
+Please note that the codes will be cleaned up over the next week to help with user/code readability.

 ##Citation